julianedwards/parquet-go/README.md

 ---

-parquet-go is an implementation of the [Apache Parquet file format](https://github.com/apache/parquet-format) in Go.
-It provides functionality to both read and write parquet files, as well as high-level functionality to manage the data schema of parquet files, to directly write Go objects to parquet files using automatic or custom marshalling and to read records from parquet files into Go objects using automatic or custom marshalling.
+`parquet-go` is an implementation of the [Apache Parquet file format](https://github.com/apache/parquet-format) in Go.
+It provides functionality to both read and write Parquet files, as well as high-level functionality to manage the data schema of Parquet files, to directly write Go objects to Parquet files using automatic or custom marshalling and to read records from Parquet files into Go objects using automatic or custom marshalling.

-parquet is a file format to store nested data structures in a flat columnar format.
+Parquet is a file format to store nested data structures in a flat columnar format.
 By storing in a column-oriented way, it allows for efficient reading of individual columns without having to read and decode complete rows.
 This allows for efficient reading and faster processing when using the file format